paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **Primary Source:**
 [Department of Health Video Transcript: "COVID-19 vaccines will be no different" (3 February 2021)](primary-sources/DoH-Video-No-Different_3Feb2021.md)

+### From "Molecule to Market" to Enhanced Safety Monitoring: The Teaching-Practice Gap

+In October 2021, at the peak of provisional approval rollout, senior TGA officials taught Master of Pharmacy students at University of Technology Sydney about COVID-19 vaccine safety monitoring. *(See [TGA teaching materials](./reference-documents/#tga-pharmacovigilance-teaching-materials-october-2021-evidence-of-a-gap-between-promise-and-practice))*

+What they showed:
+- Slide 22: Routine PV infrastructure (AEMS, DAEN, daily/weekly analysis, workflow database)
+- Slide 23: Safety Plan referenced with aspirational strategies
+- Slide 24: Weekly COVID-19 safety reports

+What was absent: Operational mechanisms distinguishing COVID-19 monitoring from routine systems.
+No AusVaxSafety integration, no Plan's 17 strategies, no governance structures, no performance metrics—despite technical training for professionals.

+Four years later (October 2025), Senate testimony described the Plan as managed through "day-to-day processes" with no systematic tracking.
+OAIC searches found no Plan-specific implementation or governance records.

+The gap: Teaching materials showed routine pharmacovigilance with Safety Plan referenced aspirationally.
+Neither teaching materials nor FOI/OAIC processes produced evidence (workplans, governance minutes, KPI tracking, integration records) demonstrating enhanced monitoring existed as a distinct framework—despite being a regulatory condition and expectation of provisional approval.

 ## Official 2021 AEFI Surveillance Report